By Frank W. Lewis • Published in Cleveland Free Times, May 7, 2008

 Gorman called the next morning and was told Murray had left.
 Murray then called Gorman.
 “And he said, ‘Before you say anything, I swear to you that I am never going to have another drink in my life,’” Gorman recalls.
 Murray went on to explain how repugnant he found the 12 steps, and that they wanted him to stop smoking pot too.
 That was a deal-breaker.
 “He made some Charlton Heston-like comment,” Gorman says, laughing, “about how he would stop smoking pot when they pried the joint from his cold, dead hands.
 And he never had another drop of alcohol again.
 But he still smokes pot like a Rastafarian.”

 MURRAY IS SEATED with a guest in Phoenix Coffee on Coventry, a favorite hangout, when a wavy-haired man approaches cautiously, holding out his hand.
 His name is Glen, he explains, and he couldn’t leave without asking about Murray’s WMMS jacket.
-The logo on the back says 101 FM, not 100.7, indicating that the blue satin number hearkens back to the station’s glory days.
+The logo on the back says 101 FM, not 100.7, indicating that the blue satin number dates back to the station’s glory days.

 Glen goes on to describe a bootleg he has of a Springsteen concert at the Agora. ’MMS introduced Glen to the Boss back when the former was just 15, and the music grabbed his heart and never let go.
 Just recently, Glen says, he overrode a life-long fear of public speaking to sing “Thunder Road,” a capella, at an open-mic night.